|Pim Fortuyn: The Man Queen Beatrix Feared the Most|

 Many years after his assassination it was reported that Queen Beatrix had told former Prime Minister, Ruud Lubbers, that she didn’t lie awake at night over the death of Pim Fortuyn.

 The truth is that Queen Beatrix hated Pim Fortuyn.
-And though she didn’t pull the trigger, the question is whether she was influential in preventing him from receiving secret service protection, knowing the death threats against him.
+And the question is whether she was influential in preventing him from receiving secret service protection, knowing the death threats against him.

 It was Minister Klaas de Vries, as the Minister of the Interior and Kingdom Relations, who denied Pim Fortuyn secret service protection.
 But was Minister Klaas de Vries acting on his own in the Kingdom of the Netherlands?
-Or was he following orders?
+Or was he following orders from his boss Prime Minister Kok who climbed the palace stairs at least once a week to bow down to Queen Beatrix?

-By not granting Pim Fortuyn secret service protection the government guaranteed that his life was in jeopardy.
+By not granting Pim Fortuyn secret service protection the government allowed his life to be in jeopardy.
 But why would they do this?
-One reason was that Queen Beatrix had never forgiven Fortuyn for the things he had written about the monarchy and her son.
+One reason may have been that Queen Beatrix had never forgiven Fortuyn for the things he had written about the monarchy and her son.

 Before Fortuyn became a politician, he was a philosophy professor and had written numerous articles and books.
 In a newspaper article in 1994, Fortuyn’s criticism of Queen Beatrix became mainstream news.
 He had accused her of interfering with the elected Dutch government, and moreover, had written that the royal palaces should be made accessible to the public.
 In essence, Fortuyn had turned the whole Dutch political paradigm on its head: instead of the Dutch people being servants of the monarchy, Fortuyn suggested that it were the taxpayers who made the monarchy possible; and as such, the monarchy should serve the public.

-Queen Beatrix knew that a Prime Minister Pim Fortuyn would never allow her to co-govern the Dutch government, and she also knew that her investments could be scrutinized, as well as her connections to foreign governments.
+Queen Beatrix knew that a Prime Minister Pim Fortuyn would never allow her to co-govern the Dutch government, and she also knew that her investments in many of the Dutch multinational companies could be scrutinized, as well as her connections to foreign governments.
+A Prime Minister Pim Fortuyn would never allow the monarchy to control it's Foreign Service and foreign trade missions, as has been the case for so long.

 A Prime Minister Fortuyn would have certainly limited the political powers of the Dutch monarchy by reducing its annual funding and eliminating all the royal titles from government departments and government positions.
 There was even a chance that a Prime Minister Fortuyn could have advocated returning the Netherlands back to being a republic.
 Fortuyn was after all a republican.

 After the murder of Pim Fortuyn it was learned that the royal secret service had spied on him: his house had been bugged and his phones had been tapped.
 Moreover they followed him into gay bars, hoping to get dirt on him.
-When Minister Klaas de Vries was confronted about this, he at first denied it, then said he had no personal knowledge of it; and in the end, blamed it on rogue agents.
+When Minister Klaas de Vries was confronted about this, he at first denied it, then said he had no personal knowledge of it; and in the end, admitted to it but blamed the illegal spying activities on rogue agents.

 So what was the reason that the Dutch royal secret service was spying on Pim Fortuyn?
 It was rumored that Fortuyn was fond of younger men of Moroccan backgrounds.
 As an advocate against Islamic immigration this "leaked" information could have been used to undermine Fortuyn's credibility and popularity.
-With a Prime Minister Fortuyn, Queen Beatrix could have used this information as a weapon against him.
-In the real world this is called blackmail, in the political world it is called leverage.
+With a Prime Minister Fortuyn, Queen Beatrix could have used this information against him.

 Queen Beatrix reigned the Netherlands from 1980 to 2013, seeing 5 prime ministers coming and going.
-And during this time she turned the Dutch government into the Dutch monarchy.
+And during this time she turned the Dutch government away from serving the people and more into serving the the Dutch monarchy.
 The official title of the Netherlands is the "Kingdom of the Netherlands."
 This isn't just symbolism, it is reality.
+No matter who the prime minister is, he seems to answer to the monarchy.